mindscan-de/BrightFlux/README.md

 Rebuild the Event-Pattern and Command-Pattern
 * I think o be able to decouple all the code from each other (compile-wise) i want this system to transition to an Intent-based-System (such that menu entries are provided by visualization intents, requests, broadcast-requests, broadcast events, 1:1 communication using intents and futures, subscriptions and promises).
 And each plugin can state which intents it subscribes to.
 So that you can have the command factory and the intent to create a command in the plugin which provides the functionality.
 And the Buttons and such only fire intents and show menu items providing intents.

+Video time stamp Annotations
+* add Markers to annotation data frame (ATTN: requires rulers to make it more usable)
+* load video also loads parallel video annotation file (UX?
+Later)
+* show video frame content of the video at exactly a selected time stamp (FFMPEG / extract nearest Frame?)
+* sync from data frame to current video and locate position.
+(MAYBE)
+* provide more accurate time stamps e.g. 0.1s 0.25s granularity (maybe on a frame number basis, i mean we know the number of frames, we know the frames per seconds, but the video player must be more precise then and show the frame numbers)

 ### Never?